1950 Arnold Cook returns to Australia with his UK-trained Guide Dog ‘Dreena’.

 1979 At the request of clients, we changed our name to Guide Dogs Association of New South Wales, reflecting the fact that not all people with vision impairment are blind.

-1984 Pets As Therapy, a community service providing companion dogs for people who may have limited social contact due to disability, age or ill health, is launched.
+1984 Therapy Dogs Program, a community service providing companion dogs for people who may have limited social contact due to disability, age or ill health, is launched.

 1991 NSW and ACT Associations merge to become the Guide Dogs Association of New South Wales and ACT.